twu-innovation/inno101/blueprint.md

 ### Knowledge and its application

-- Use systematic workflows to plan and complete assignments successfully
+- build and customize technology-integrated workflows to enhance and enrich your learning journey
-- apply digital literacy skills to Evaluate the legitimacy, credibility and reliability of online resources for academic study.
+- apply digital literacy skills to evaluate the legitimacy, credibility and reliability of online resources for academic study.
-- Develop skills to support learning in a digital age
+{~~- Develop skills to support learning in a digital age~>~~}
 - Establish and maintain {~~an online~>~~} a personal learning {~~environment~>~~} network
+- Establish a personal learning network to facilitate knowledge-sharing with your communities Use a range of digital tools and corresponding literacies to support tertiary learning in a digital age.

 {--Apply study strategies and organizational skills